tyler-bennett52/todo-app/README.md

 No login currently, but To Dos can be created with details and difficulty level.

+Custom hook 'useForm' designed to DRY up form handling, specifically handling change and submit events.
+Typically forms are handled in similar ways so to prevent rewriting code we can abstract out the logic into this custom hook.

 #### Tests

 npm test

+Unit tests for simple components and an integration test to test the more complicated ones (Todo, Pagination, List).

 #### UML